danielhaim1/TitleCaser/README.md

 ## Methods

-- `setReplaceTerms(terms: object)`: Sets word replacement terms to be used during title casing.
-Multiple calls can be made to add or update multiple word replacements.
+- `setReplaceTerms(terms)`: Updates the `wordReplacementsList` with new term-replacement pairs.
+It accepts an array of objects, each containing a single key-value pair representing the term and its replacement.
-- `removeReplaceTerm(term: string)`: Removes a replaced term from the `wordReplacementsList` array in the option object of the `TitleCaser` instance.
+- `removeReplaceTerm(term)`: Removes a replaced term from the `wordReplacementsList` array in the option object of the `TitleCaser` instance.
 Throws an error if the term is not found in the array, otherwise removes it from the array and updates the option object.
-- `addReplaceTerm(term: string, replacement: string)`: Adds a new term to the `wordReplacementsList` array in the options object of the TitleCaser instance.
-The method takes two string arguments: term specifies the word to be replaced, and replacement specifies the replacement for the word.
-If the term already exists in the array, the method updates its replacement value.
-Otherwise, it adds a new object with the term and replacement to the array.
-The method then updates the wordReplacementsList property in the object.
+- `addReplaceTerm(term, replacement)`: Adds a single term-replacement pair to the `wordReplacementsList`.
+If the term already exists, it updates the replacement value.
+- `addExactPhraseReplacements(newPhrases)` - This method allows adding an array of exact phrase replacements to the `TitleCaser` class.
+Each item in the array should be an object with a single key-value pair, where the key is the phrase to be replaced and the value is the desired replacement.
 - `setStyle(style: string)`: Sets the style option in the object of the TitleCaser instance.
 The method takes a string argument style that specifies the style to use for the title casing.
 If the argument is not a string, the method throws a TypeError.
 Otherwise, it updates the style option in the object.
 - `smartQuotes(smartQuotes: boolean)`: Specifies whether to replace straight quotes with smart quotes during title casing.
 Provide a boolean argument smartQuotes to enable or disable this feature.